pagkly/Zed/Investopedia3/What You Should Know About Firms.md

 What You Should Know About Firms
 ## What Is a Firm?

 A firm is a for-profit business organization—such as a corporation, limited liability company (LLC), or partnership—that provides professional services.
 Most firms have just one location.
-However, a business firm consists of one or more physical establishments, in which all fall under the same ownership and use the same [employer identification number (EIN)](https://www.investopedia.com/terms/e/employer-identification-number.asp).
+However, a business firm consists of one or more physical establishments, in which all fall under the same ownership and use the same [[employer identification number (EIN)]](https://www.investopedia.com/terms/e/employer-identification-number.asp).

 When used in a title, "firm" is typically associated with businesses that provide professional law and accounting services, but the term may be used for a wide variety of businesses, including finance, consulting, marketing, and graphic design firms, among others.

 ## Understanding Firms

-In microeconomics, the [theory of the firm](https://www.investopedia.com/terms/t/theory-firm.asp) attempts to explain why firms exist, why they operate and produce as they do, and how they are structured.
+In microeconomics, the [[theory of the firm]](https://www.investopedia.com/terms/t/theory-firm.asp) attempts to explain why firms exist, why they operate and produce as they do, and how they are structured.
 The theory of the firm asserts that firms exist to maximize profits; however, this theory changes as the economic marketplace changes.
-More modern theories would distinguish between firms that work toward long-term [sustainability](https://www.investopedia.com/terms/s/sustainability.asp) and those that aim to produce high levels of profit in a short time.
+More modern theories would distinguish between firms that work toward long-term [[sustainability]](https://www.investopedia.com/terms/s/sustainability.asp) and those that aim to produce high levels of profit in a short time.

 ### Key Takeaways